cpreid/optimizely-behavior-queryer/README.md

 # Optimizely Behavior Queryer
-> A wrapper for the Optimizely behavioral API that allows you to query using expressive methods instead of JSON Edit Add topics
+> A wrapper for the Optimizely behavioral API that allows you to query using expressive methods instead of JSON

 E.g. - query for `click` events that happened in the last three hours
 ```